-With most knee pain, the underlying issues can either be traced to a locality directly below the knee- the ankle or foot- or directly above it- the pelvis, hips, core, and low back.
-Not engaging your core throughout your daily movement actually puts a huge amount of strain on your knees, because as your legs swing and rotate, the torque that should be occurring through your pelvis and hips is overloaded onto your knees.
-As we age, we may start feeling a sense of wear and tear or weakness in our knees that actually comes from a lifetime of improper movement.
+With most knee pain, we can trace the underlying issues to a locality directly below the knee (the ankle or foot) or directly above it (the pelvis, hips, core, and low back).
+If you don’t engage your core throughout your daily movement, it actually puts a huge amount of strain on your knees.
+As your legs swing and rotate, the torque that should be occurring through your pelvis and hips gets overloaded onto your knees.
+So as we age, we may start feeling a sense of wear and tear or weakness in our knees that actually comes from a lifetime of improper movement.

 Poor balance is a common symptom of a weak core, and being off balance in your movement is bound to affect crucial joints such as your knees — especially in simple everyday activities like climbing stairs and walking.
 That’s one of the many reasons why we like to combine physical therapy with Pilates in our practice.
 Pilates-based rehabilitation is a unique, core-centric approach to teaching healthy movement patterns.
 We love seeing our clients become stronger, balanced, and pain free as they are able to combine the full body workout of Pilates with the practiced eyes of a physical therapist who can identify movement problems and guide the client through correcting them.

 The fact is, knee problems are rarely just knee problems, and if you have chronic knee pain, it’s worth asking a physical therapist to help out!
 If you want more accessible information about knee pain, check out our Facebook Happy Hour video right here!
 Then you can even request a free discovery session with us to see what PT is all about, and how we can work together to create a customized plan of action for your individual needs.
 We’d love to hear from you!